Kïll Cheerleadër: History

 After some 8,000 demo CDs were sold, a German record label licensed one of their unmixed/unmastered recordings and released it as 7-track LP titled Gutter Days, which was rereleased on 10" vinyl in 2003.
-One reviewer called it "the greatest punk n' roll recording ever made... completely redefined excellence in that genre...
-I am shaken..."
-(House of Smut).
-Ky Anto, lead guitarist for Robin Black, once called them "The sound of desperation"...
-Nikki Sixx of Mötley Crüe called them the "best new band" in his online journal.
-SPIN Magazine journalists wrote how they were "blown away" by their live show, and Alternative Press has called them a "band to watch".
 Lemmy Kilmister from Motörhead invited them to open their UK tour and talked about them on SuicideGirls.com and in Playboy, declaring Kïll Cheerleadër as the "greatest rock and roll band since Guns N' Roses".